Chinmayananda Saraswati: Vishva Hindu Parishad

 awake(n) the Hindus and to make them conscious of their proud place in the comity of nations.
 Once we have made every Hindu conscious of his own identity, the Parishad has done its job and we shall feel fully rewarded... ...Let us convert Hindus to Hinduism, then everything will be all right.He also believed that the VHP should be focused on educating members of the Hindu diaspora and their children about knowledge of their "cultural duties and spiritual values" and give them the opportunity to "learn, to appreciate and involve themselves in our tradition".
 In the 1980s, Chinmayananda also supported the VHP's Ekatmata Yatras, stating that those who oppose the yatras "have no respect for national unity and suffer from alienation from the country."

 In 1992, Chinmayananda attended the Vishwa Hindu Parishad's 5th European Hindu Conference in Frankfurt, Germany, where the ongoing Ayodhya dispute was a major topic of discussion.
 During the conference, he stated that the 14 pillars of the Babri Masjid that were identifiable as Hindu temple pillars should be turned over to the Hindus.
 The mosque was illegally destroyed by VHP activists later that year in an escalation of the Ayodhya dispute.

 In January 1993, he gave an interview to Ram Madhav in which he discussed the demolition of the Babri Masjid.
-Comparing it to the fall of the Berlin Wall, he asserted that "pulling down that structure is nothing wrong" because it was not really used as a mosque. "[F]irst let us have this Rama Temple," he said, after which there were "two more monuments which are built upon our Krishna’s birth place and Kashi Viswanath."
+Comparing it to the fall of the Berlin Wall, he asserted that "pulling down that structure is nothing wrong" because it was not really used as a mosque.
+"First let us have this Rama Temple," he said, after which there were "two more monuments which are built upon our Krishna’s birth place and Kashi Viswanath."
 He stated that enthusiasm for the Ram Temple today was not enough, asking Hindus, "Are we ready to live Rama’s life?"

-At the time of his death, Chinmayananda was to have been a featured speaker at the World Vision 2000 Global Conference in Washington, D.C., from Aug.
-6 through 8, staged by the VHP to mark the centenary of Swami Vivekananda's 1893 address to the Parliament of World Religions.
-On August 8, five days after Chinmayananda died, conference delegates observed a moment of silence in tribute to him.
+At the time of his death, Chinmayananda was to have been a featured speaker at the World Vision 2000 Global Conference in Washington, D.C., from 6 to 8 August, staged by the VHP to mark the centenary of Swami Vivekananda's 1893 address to the Parliament of World Religions.
+On 8 August, five days after Chinmayananda died, conference delegates observed a moment of silence in tribute to him.